mr-nfamous/ungop/readme.md

 # ABOUT

-ungop - pronounced "ungop" - is the specification of a set of generic low level operations intended to standardize and replace the use of implementation defined "intrinsic" functions.
-It includes a C reference implementation in which each operation is defined as a macro that uses its first parameter with the C11 _Generic operator to select a function designator representing the type specific operation.
+ungop - pronounced "ungop" - is the name of an instruction set architecture specification, including a reference C implementation for a suite of intrinsic functions and macros, which gives users the ability to access the full capabilities of modern processors, most importantly SIMD/vector operations.

 As what's effectively a major extension to the C11 standard library, the most important thing we had to consider was C namespace compatibility.
+None of the instruction names may conflict with any symbol defined by:

+*   C11 nor any of its standard annexes;
+*   any version of POSIX/XSI;
+*   Microsoft's "Win32 API" or own C library (msvcrt);
+*   Google's C library "bionic"
+*   "glibc"
-None of the operation names may conflict with any symbol defined by C11 nor any of its standard annexes; any version of POSIX/XSI; Microsoft's "Win32" and own C library (msvcrt); Google's C library "bionic"; "glibc"; nor Apple's standard library.
-They also shouldn't be English words that might conflict with commonly used variables.
-When possible, names should be designed to avoid triggering *reasonable* profanity filters.
+*   Apple's standard library.

+They also shouldn't be English words that might conflict with commonly used variable names.
+Finally, we want to ensure profanity filters aren't *reasonably* triggered.

 There are two possible methods to meet those requirements.
-The first, chosen by the C standard, is to obfuscate by encumbrance.
+The first, which was chosen by the C standard in C11 / C2x, is to obfuscate by encumbrance.
 For example:

     atomic_compare_exchange_strong
+    stdc_trailing_zeros

 The other, chosen by us, is to obfuscate by algorithm.
-The following is equivalent to the former:
+That is, all instructions consist of a three letter prefix plus a single letter variant indicator, which together form a four letter operation name.

-    xeqt
+    xeqt = atomic_compare_exchange_strong

-All together while there are over 10000 unique type specific operation names, it shouldn't take more than a few hours for any competent programmer to recognize what one of them is or how to spontaneously generate the name of a particular operation plus type combination.
+    cszr = stdc_trailing_zeros

-Reusing 'xeqt' as an example, we have two parts:
+Reusing 'cszr' as an example, we have two parts:

-    * 'xeq'     (the prefix; means "eXchange if EQual")
-    * 't'       (the variant modifier)
+    * 'csz' -> "Count Sequential Zeros"
+    * 'r'   -> rtl, aka right to left, aka high to low

 The following table shows how the variant modifiers are typically used: